khanshoaib3/minecraft-access/docs/setup/modpack.md

 Here is a link to its [official Modrinth page](https://modrinth.com/modpack/vi-access), where you can read more about it.

+## Optional Screenreader

+You may want to make use of a screenreader, such as one of these:
+1. [NVDA](https://nvaccess.org/) (free and open source)
+2. [JAWS](https://www.freedomscientific.com/products/software/jaws/) (requires payment, not open source) The modpack will work fine without a screenreader if you don't need one, but some words on the screen won't be read out to you, such as the names of blocks you are looking at.
+Using a screenreader is recommended for those with very limited vision who cannot read words on the screen easily.

 ## Installing the Modpack

 To install the Visually Impaired Access modpack, you're going to want to install the [Modrinth launcher app](https://modrinth.com/app)